DanialArab/Multimodal-RAG-Application/README.md

       The global stepsize parameters are chosen from {0.01, 0.02, 0.1} based on performance on the training set in the first few iterations.
       Minibatches of size M = 100 are used, with L = 1 samples per datapoint.
       This process allows for efficient inference and learning in directed probabilistic models with continuous latent variables and large datasets.

+<a name="16"></a>
+## query_6 = "Explain Figure 1."

+RAG response:

+      Figure 1 is likely an illustration of the VAE framework, which consists of an encoder network that maps input data to a probabilistic latent space, and a decoder network that maps points in this latent space back to the input data space.

+      Here's a breakdown of what Figure 1 might depict:

+      - Encoder (Inference Model): This part of the figure would show how the input data (x) is transformed into a latent variable (z), which follows a probabilistic distribution, typically a Gaussian with mean (\mu) and standard deviation (\sigma).
+The encoder learns to map (x) to these parameters ((\mu) and (\sigma)) of the latent space.

+      - Decoder (Generative Model): This component would illustrate how points in the latent space (z) are mapped back to the data space, generating new data samples (x') that ideally resemble the original input data distribution.
+The decoder takes a sample from the latent space and generates a reconstructed version of the input.

+      - Training Process: While not directly part of Figure 1, understanding how these components interact during training is crucial.
+The VAE is trained to minimize the difference between the input (x) and its reconstruction (x'), while also regularizing the latent space to follow a Gaussian distribution (typically with mean 0 and standard deviation 1).
+This regularization encourages the model to learn a compact, structured representation of the data.

+      It likely includes diagrams showing the encoder and decoder networks, possibly with arrows indicating the flow of data through these networks, and may include visualizations of the latent space for different dimensionalities to give an intuition about how the dimensionality affects the structure and organization of the learned representations.